What is the Solicitors Regulation Authority?

 How You Benefit From the SRA

-Another benefit of the SRA is its dedication to client care.
-Many of the Principles are there to ensure that every solicitor and law firm provides clients with the most reliable service available, acting in their best interest.
-They want to provide you with the best service available, conducting accurate and relevant conveyancing searches to help you with the moving process.
+Many of the Principles ensure every solicitor and law firm provides clients with the most reliable services, acting in their best interest.
+They want to provide you with the best service possible, conducting accurate and relevant conveyancing searches.

-Finally, another benefit is the protection they provide.
-A clear and helpful complaints service is available to clients if the worst should occur.
-If the conveyancing solicitor or legal firm you hire is unprofessional, the SRA can complete a full investigation.
-In a worst-case scenario, if the firm is then shut down due to their incompetence, you can receive your money back by applying through the SRA.
+A clear and helpful complaints service is also available.
+If the conveyancing solicitor or legal firm is unprofessional, the SRA can complete a full investigation.
+In a worst-case scenario, if the firm is then shut down, you can apply to receive your money back.

 How Compare My Move Verifies Conveyancers

-Compare My Move only works with the most professional and dependable conveyancers across the UK.
-To ensure this, our network of conveyancing partners go through a stringent verification process and are continually monitored through user feedback and ratings.
-We have a strict 4 step verification process to guarantee you’re only getting the very best service possible.
-Our aim is to help you find the right conveyancer for you.
+Compare My Move only works with the most professional and dependable conveyancers in the UK.
+Our network of conveyancing partners go through a stringent verification process and are continually monitored through user feedback and ratings.

-Our partners must also follow our Code of Conduct which ensures that your experience with the conveyancing solicitor is positive.
-They must be fully regulated and provide quality customer service as well as offer a quality after-sales service when required.
-We regularly monitor our conveyancers throughout their partnership and, although this is extremely rare, we’ll remove them as a verified partner if deemed necessary.
+Our partners must also follow our Code of Conduct.
+They will need to provide quality customer service as well as offer a quality after-sales service when required.
+We regularly monitor our conveyancers throughout their partnership.
+Although extremely rare, we’ll remove them as verified partners if deemed necessary.